 News / Industry News

-Double-digit growth in imports at the nation’s largest retail container ports is slipping to single digits as pandemic-related supply chain disruptions around the world continue, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+WASHINGTON, August 8, 2022 – After a record-setting spring, imports at the nation’s major container ports are expected to slow significantly for the remainder of the year but 2022 should still see a net gain over 2021, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 Port congestion had finally looked like it was easing in May and early June, ship queues had reduced to double digits.
 As of June 10th, there were 92 vessels held up offshore, led by 25 at the Savannah port, Georgia with 25, 20 off Los Angeles/Long Beach, 18 off New York/New Jersey, and 14 off Houston.
 Quickly, port congestion escalated to near record highs.
 On July 8th rising to 125 vessels and showing no signs of stopping, by July 19th 140 vessels were waiting offshore.

 ILWU, PMA Likely to Reach New West Coast Contract

 Multiple sources directly involved in the ongoing West Coast longshore labor negotiations believe that a deal will be reached in August or September, despite there being several difficult issues yet to be resolved.
 “The two sides continue to meet and negotiate,” said Gene Seroka, executive director of the Port of Los Angeles.
 “Both have seasoned negotiators at the table, and each understands their importance to the US economy.
 I am optimistic that we will have a contract in good order and cargo will continue to flow.”
 Despite many stakeholders being optimistic, risk remains due to assumptions that major issues can be resolved through negotiation.